 Since 2017, we've focused exclusively on Yunnan pu-erh tea, spending each tea season in the mountains to source and press our own productions for drinking, storing, and long-term ageing.

-We usually spend the two main tea production seasons (spring and autumn) in Xishuangbanna, one of the main tea producing prefectures.
-In the scheme of the tea world, people like us are irrelevant; us 'Westerners' are not, in fact, the primary consumers of pu-erh tea!
-Imagine that.
-We do want to make good teas, as do a lot of other people, so we get right in there and compete in the seasonal frenzy.
+We usually spend the two main tea production seasons (spring and autumn) in Xishuangbanna; one of the main tea producing prefectures.
+In the grand scheme of the tea world, people like us are irrelevant.
+Us 'Westerners' are not, in fact, the primary consumers of pu-erh tea — imagine that!
+But, like everyone else who wants to make good tea, we head to Yunnan and compete in the seasonal frenzy.

-Instead, we try to express our own experiences, desires, and frustrations.
-Why do we even make tea at all?
-Because it was very hard, or impossible, to find the exact kinds of tea we liked in the Western market, and the Chinese market.
-A lot of that old-growth, forest tea material we talked about, doesn't really make it to the 'open market' (i.e public facing retail outlets) to begin with, and once it does, it's extremely difficult to verify, and of course becomes even more expensive.
-So, purely on a selfish level, we started sourcing and pressing our own tea so we'd have the quality we enjoy at a price we could afford.
+For us, both of these approaches are misleading at best and actively exploitative at worst.
+So why bother starting KUURA in the first place?
+Because it was very hard, and occasionally impossible, to find the exact kinds of tea we liked in both the Western and Chinese markets.
+Most old-growth, forest tea material doesn't really make it to the 'open market' (i.e public facing retail outlets) to begin with and even if it does, it's extremely difficult to verify, and of course becomes even more expensive.

 The production season ends with our blends being pressed and wrapped into cakes.